deepomicslab/crux/docs/theme.md

 A color scheme named `main` is the default color scheme.
 It's also required by some internal components such as `GroupedBars`.
 Therefore, those names must appear in your theme definition.

-In definitions for color schemes, you can reference a color name using a string starting with `$`, such as `$theme`.
+In the definitions for color schemes, you can reference a color name using a string starting with `$`, such as `$theme`.

 When we apply this theme to the example above, it changes its appearance without modifying any part of the template.